hmartelb/Pix2Pix-Timbre-Transfer/README.md

 For this reason, the audios of the dataset have been synthesized from MIDI files to obtain coherent and reliable data from different instruments.
 By doing this we ensure that the only change between two audios is the timbre, although this has its own limitations.

+### Dataset download

 The dataset has been created using a combination of two publicly available datasets:

 * Classical Music MIDI, from Kaggle: https://www.kaggle.com/soumikrakshit/classical-music-midi

 * The NSynth Dataset, “A large-scale and high-quality dataset of annotated musical notes”, Magenta Project (Google AI): https://magenta.tensorflow.org/datasets/nsynth

+### Alternative dataset

-Alternatively, the MAESTRO Dataset contains more than 200 hours of music in MIDI format and can be used to generate an even larger collection of synthesized music.
+The MAESTRO Dataset contains more than 200 hours of music in MIDI format and can be used to generate an even larger collection of synthesized music.
 Although the resulting size of the synthesized dataset made it impractical for the scope of this project, the author encourages other researchers with more computing resources to try this option as well.

 * The MAESTRO Dataset “MIDI and Audio Edited for Synchronous TRacks and Organization”, Magenta Project (Google AI): https://magenta.tensorflow.org/datasets/maestro